Discussed by Deans, Heads and Directors

 (4) Qualifications and experience required must relate to the duties to be carried out.

 (1) Advertisements for Heads of Academic units must be reviewed and approved by the Office of the Provost and VP Academic prior to posting.
-Please forward a copy of the advertisement to Faculty Relations and we will arrange for Provost approval.
+Where the posting is internal the ad should be emailed to Selina.email@example.com.
+Where an external ad is required, the standard advertising process is followed – Professorial (and Head) appointment created in Position Management and then is routed to Faculty Relations and Provost’s Office for approvals.

 (2) If an Appointment is to be made from within the University the Appointment shall be advertised on the Department and Faculty websites as applicable.
 Dean positions shall be advertised on the website of the Office of the Provost and VP Academic.